coder/coder/docs/reference/cli/organizations_settings_show_organization-sync.md

 # organizations settings show organization-sync

 Organization sync settings to sync organization memberships from an IdP.
+This applies to all organizations.

 Aliases: